Bitlatte/evoke/docs/content/core-concepts/performance.md

 # Performance

-Evoke is designed to be fast and efficient, allowing you to build your site quickly without consuming excessive system resources.
-This is achieved through a combination of a lightweight design, efficient algorithms, and the power of the Go programming language.
+Evoke is engineered from the ground up for speed and efficiency, ensuring that your site builds quickly without monopolizing system resources.
+This is accomplished through a combination of a lightweight architecture, efficient algorithms, and the inherent performance of the Go programming language.

-## Why Go?
+## The Go Advantage

-Evoke is written in Go, a language renowned for its performance and concurrency features.
-This choice allows Evoke to:
+Evoke is written in Go, a language celebrated for its performance and concurrency.
+This choice provides several key advantages:

-- **Compile to a single binary:** This means no external dependencies are needed to run Evoke, making it fast to install and execute.
+-   **Single Binary Deployment:** Evoke compiles to a single, self-contained binary.
+This means there are no external dependencies to install or manage, making it incredibly fast to deploy and execute.
-- **Excellent concurrency support:** Go's built-in goroutines and channels make it easy to write highly concurrent code, which is key to Evoke's parallel processing capabilities.
+-   **Built-in Concurrency:** Go's goroutines and channels provide a powerful and efficient model for concurrency.
+Evoke leverages this to parallelize tasks and maximize the use of available CPU cores.

-## Key Performance Features
+## Core Performance Features

-### Build Speed
+### High-Throughput Build Process

-Evoke's build process is highly optimized for speed.
-On a modern machine, a typical site builds in a fraction of a second.
-This is achieved through several techniques:
+Evoke's build process is designed for maximum throughput.
+Here are some of the key features that make it so fast:

--   **Parallel Processing:** Evoke processes content files in parallel, taking full advantage of multi-core processors to speed up the build.
+-   **Parallel File Processing:** Evoke processes your content files in parallel, taking full advantage of multi-core processors to dramatically reduce build times.
+It creates a pool of workers, with one worker per CPU core, to ensure that your site is built as quickly as possible.
--   **Efficient Caching:** Layouts and templates are cached in memory after they are first loaded, avoiding redundant file I/O and parsing.
+-   **In-Memory Caching:** Layouts and templates are parsed once and then cached in memory.
+This avoids redundant file I/O and parsing operations, resulting in a significant speed boost.
+The cache is implemented using a `sync.Map`, which is optimized for concurrent access.

-### Memory Usage

-We have put significant effort into optimizing Evoke's memory usage to ensure it runs smoothly even on systems with limited RAM.
-Key memory optimizations include:

--   **Buffer Re-use with `sync.Pool`:** Evoke uses `sync.Pool` to reuse memory buffers for file copying and content processing.
-This dramatically reduces the number of memory allocations and the pressure on the garbage collector, which in turn leads to faster build times.
+-   **Efficient Memory Management:** Evoke is designed to be light on memory usage.
+We use a `sync.Pool` to reuse memory buffers for file I/O and content processing.
+This reduces the number of memory allocations and the pressure on the garbage collector, leading to faster and more consistent build times.
--   **Singleton Parsers:** The Markdown parser (Goldmark) is initialized only once and then reused throughout the build process.
-This avoids the significant memory overhead of creating new parsers for each file.
+-   **Singleton Parsers:** The Goldmark Markdown parser is initialized only once and then reused for all Markdown files.
+This avoids the significant overhead of creating a new parser for each file.

-### Benchmark Results

-Our internal benchmarks show that these optimizations have resulted in a **~30% reduction in total memory allocations** during a typical build, with a corresponding **~18% improvement in build speed**.
+### The Plugin System and Performance

+Evoke's plugin system is designed to be flexible and powerful, but it's important to be aware of the performance implications of the plugins you use.
+While the core of Evoke is highly optimized, a poorly written plugin can slow down your build.

+Here are some things to keep in mind when writing or using plugins:

+-   **Plugin Hooks:** Plugins can "hook" into various stages of the build process.
+Be mindful of the hooks you use and the work you do in them.
+For example, a heavy computation in the `OnContentLoaded` hook will be executed for every single file, which can have a significant impact on build times.
+-   **Memory Allocations:** Be mindful of memory allocations in your plugins.
+If you need to work with large amounts of data, consider using a `sync.Pool` to reuse buffers, just like Evoke does internally.
+-   **Caching:** If your plugin performs expensive operations, consider implementing your own caching layer to avoid redundant work.

 ## Summary

-Evoke's focus on performance means you can spend less time waiting for your site to build and more time creating content.
-We are continuously monitoring and improving Evoke's performance to ensure it remains one of the fastest and most efficient static site generators available.
+Evoke's commitment to performance means you can iterate on your site more quickly and spend less time waiting for builds.
+We are continuously working to make Evoke even faster and more efficient, and we encourage our community to adopt performance-conscious practices when developing plugins.